The Newton Microscope is now available

 The disease burden of infectious and parasitic diseases in the tropical regions is truly alarming and continues to exert a curse on socio-economic development, condemning tens of millions of people to a life of grinding poverty because of prolonged and unnecessary illnesses.
 Nearly all of these tropical diseases are preventable and may be routinely diagnosed by simple microscopic examinations of either blood, stool or urine specimens and there remains a pressing need for microscopic diagnosis of these diseases.
 Nevertheless the continual attrition of facilities within rural health clinics renders the lack of microscopes a major logistical bottleneck because of high cost.
 This is especially true amongst field-based roving health teams or first-point-of-call health centres in remote areas.
 Furthermore an ‘on the ground’ health assessment is urgently needed to reveal the true extent of tropical diseases to better guide preventative drug delivery.

 THE WORLD HEALTH AUTHORITY REAFFIRMS MICROSCOPY AS THE GOLD STANDARD for the diagnosis of tropical diseases.
-There is a compelling case for the availability of a low cost microscope and the Newton Microscope is available to address this need.
-A simple and pragmatic alternative to expensive laboratory instruments, this low-cost, highly portable microscope could be distributed widely in Africa commencing in 2015.
+There is an overwhelming case for a low cost portable microscope and the Newton Microscope is available to address this need.
+A simple and pragmatic alternative to expensive laboratory instruments this inexpensive and highly compact microscope could be distributed widely in Africa commencing 2015.

 Malaria parasite plamodium falciparum